synthql/SynthQL/README.md

 const { data } = useSynthql(query);

-console.log(data);
+// data will resolve to
-/* Will return [
+[
     {
-        id:1,
+        id: 1,
-        title: "The Lord of the Rings: The Fellowship of the Ring",
+        title: 'The Lord of the Rings: The Fellowship of the Ring',
-        year: "2001"
+        year: '2001',
     },
     {
-        id:2,
+        id: 2,
-        title: "The Lord of the Rings: The Two Towers",
+        title: 'The Lord of the Rings: The Two Towers',
-        year: "2002"
+        year: '2002',
     },
     {
-        id:3,
+        id: 3,
-        title: "The Lord of the Rings: The Return of the King",
+        title: 'The Lord of the Rings: The Return of the King',
-        year: "2003"
+        year: '2003',
-    }
+    },
-]*/
+];
 ```

 ## Links